Kiril Georgiev: Chess career

-Since 2000, his achievements have been no less impressive.
+Since 2000, his tournament successes continued.
 First at Sarajevo 2001 (his first Category 16 tournament win - ahead of Topalov, Ilya Smirin, Alexei Dreev and Ivan Sokolov) and first at Bad Wörishofen 2002.
 At Gibraltar Chess Festival, he was joint winner (with Levon Aronian, Zahar Efimenko, Alexei Shirov and Emil Sutovsky) in 2005 and the outright winner in 2006 (ahead of Short, Sutovsky, Shirov, Vladimir Akopian and Viktor Bologan) with an 8½/10 score.
 This was also the year that he won a bronze medal at the European Individual Chess Championship (behind Zdenko Kožul and Vassily Ivanchuk).
 At the Aeroflot Open in Moscow, he finished only a half point off the lead.

 Accordingly, these results have caused his Elo rating to advance rapidly during 2005 and 2006, reaching 2680 in July 2006, and placing him at number 26 in the (FIDE) World's 100 top players.

 Georgiev has also participated in the World Chess Championship cycle.
 In 1990, he qualified for the Interzonal Tournament in Manila and placed a creditable 14th out of 64, surpassing expectation and losing only to Alexei Dreev.
 At Groningen in 1997, he lost in round 4 to Loek van Wely.
 In December 2009, he tied for 1st-4th with Georg Meier, Julio Granda and Viktor Láznička in the 19th Magistral Pamplona Tournament.
 In 2010, he came third at the World Chess Open in León.
 In 2011 he won the 29th Andorra Open.

 In 2009, he broke the world record for the most simultaneous chess games played: 360 games in just over 14 hours.
 He won 284, drew 70 and lost 6 for a total score of 88%.
 A score of at least 80% was required for the record to be accepted.

-He won the Bulgarian championship again for three consecutive years, in 2013, 2014 and 2015.
+He won the Bulgarian championship again for three consecutive years, in 2013, 2014 and 2015, and again in 2023.